francamateus93/5.onboarding-digital/README.md

 ## 🤝 Support

-A student project created at IT Academy, in the FrontEnd Angular/React course at Barcelona Activa.
+A project created at IT Academy, in the FrontEnd Angular/React course at Barcelona Activa.